Natural supplements for kidney

 There's little research in this area, but when I come across more information I will make sure to update this section.
 For now, I have come across preliminary research that certain supplements may be helpful.
 These include aloe vera, probiotics, and IP6.

 Drink plenty of water every day.
-Drinking large amounts of fluids--8 glasses a day--is recommended.
-A homemade lemonade concoction is effective at raising stone-formers' urine citrate levels.
+Drinking large amounts of fluids -- 8 glasses a day or more -- is recommended.
+A homemade lemonade concoction is effective at raising stone-formers' urine citrate levels, use stevia to sweeten rather than sugar.
 Sugary sodas and fruit punches are not advised, they raise the risk rather than decrease it.

 Increase your intake of foods with phytic acid.

 People who are prone to kidney stones should limit their caffeine intake.
 When investigators gave people with a history of kidney stones a dose of caffeine equivalent to that found in two cups of coffee, they began to excrete more calcium in their urine, putting them at increased risk of forming kidney stones.

 Magnesium intake may decrease the risk for kidney stones.

 Very large doses of vitamin C intake over several years increases the risk.